lydell/dual/readme.md

     *r::
     *r UP::dual.combine("LWin", A_ThisHotkey, {delay: 100})

+Key-level settings have been invaluable for me when experimenting with modifiers on the home row.

 An older version of Dual provided a method called `set()` instead of `combine()`, which set up the keys for you, using the `Hotkey` command.
 That was perhaps a bit more convenient (you didn't have to write the key name twice for instance), but caused problems with other hotkeys.